RealNameHidden/2019-SOEN-6611---Team-G/README.md

  > Step 4: the correlation value will be displayed in the console and also a scatter plot will be generated

-## IV Instruction for generating Jacoco reports (Coverage and complexity)
+## V Instruction for generating Jacoco reports (Coverage and complexity)

 - Changes have to be made in the pom.xml file of the respective project
 - The below configuration must be added under <plugins> section of the pom.xml